Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Snort.md

 Three main rule options in snort
 	- General Rule Options- Fundamental rule options in snort
-	- Payload Rule Options - Rule options that help to investigate
+	- Payload Rule Options - Rule options that help to investigate the payload data.
+These options are helpful to detect specific payload patterns.
+	- Non-payload Rule Options - Rule options that focus on non-payload data.
+These options will help create specific patterns and identify network issues.